 "I appreciated having the handouts for where to start - gathering the preferences and word lists, then the explanation.
 Being able to have all the materials, especially the docs to implement the program and then moving at my own pace to reflect upon the student that I will be using CVES with."
 K.H.
 (July 2021)

 "The discussion on the CVES system and how it works for core and fringe vocabulary and reinforcing language development along established pathways was beneficial.
-The client videos showing use of the CVES system were nice."
+The client videos showing us the CVES system were nice."
 S.M.
 (June 2021)

 "I love this system.
 I have grappled with many types of systems thru the years and this seems to address all of them."